We all want to drive more traffic to our site and succeed with Pinterest.

 This person has probably either bought an old account from someone or might have even bought some followers.

-Yes as crazy as it sounds there are people who sell Pinterest accounts and also people who buy them.
+Yes as crazy as it sounds there are actually a lot of people who sell Pinterest accounts and also people who buy them.

 You don’t want to do that.